 Physical therapy to increase strength and relax the swollen tissues

 Custom-fitted orthotic inserts to increase stability and add heel cushioning

-If you are suffering with heel pain, Dr. Scott Nelson of Foot and Ankle Medical Clinic in Garland, TX, is a board-certified and highly experienced podiatrist who has helped people suffering from all types of foot and ankle injuries and deformities.
-From bunions, to diabetic foot problems, sports injuries and fungal nails, you can trust that Dr. Nelson and his staff are wholeheartedly devoted to your foot health.
+If you are experiencing heel pain, see your podiatrist for proper diagnosis and treatment.
+Dr. Scott Nelson of Foot and Ankle Medical Clinic in Garland, TX is a board-certified and highly experienced podiatrist who has helped people suffering from all types of foot and ankle injuries and deformities.
+From bunions to diabetic foot problems, sports injuries and fungal nails, you can trust that Dr. Nelson and his staff are wholeheartedly devoted to your foot health.
 Please contact our office with any questions you may have or to schedule an appointment by calling 972-414-9800.